-- A major print trend for 2017 swimwear is Aztec prints.
+- A major print trend for 2020 swimwear is animal prints.
 Metallics are also shining bright, but this swimwear trend can be hard to pull off.

 - For sexy swimwear looks cut-out designs and caged bikinis are another big trend.
 Create some interesting shapes with multi-wrap strap bikinis and cut-out swimsuits.